Pillar III · position

 • The three-side internal partitioning.
 Inbound (ACS-facing), Internal DMZ, Outbound (IT-facing).
 Inbound and outbound cannot conduit directly to each other.
 All cross-side traffic transits the DMZ.

-• No HTTP at the boundary.
-No inbound HTTP listener.
-No outbound HTTP from any component.
+• Minimum exposure at the boundary.
+No service exposes HTTP or any other interface beyond what it needs, inside or out.
 Updates and deltas come via signed bundles or mTLS-tunneled deltas.

 • The contract catalog enforcing what may exist on the wire.
 Communication without a contract is prevented or flagged.
 There is no quiet path.

-• The IDS attestation observer cross-checking observed traffic against the catalog.
-Findings emit under ot.attestation.* at the same severity as security events.
+• Attestation cross-checks observed traffic against the catalog and flags drift at the same severity as security events.

 Policy can be revised in a meeting.
 Architecture is harder to revise.
 Architecture is what makes the boundary durable.

-Recognition of IT, OT, and ACS as different
+Recognition of IT, Manufacturing Operations, and ACS as different

 The conflation is the source of most of the trouble.
 Three substrates have been treated as one.
 Each has a different physics, a different time horizon, a different correct security model.